gborelli89/VisualEFM.jl/README.md

 ### Pattern produced between two velocities

-The pattern produced between two velocities can be computed using the function `erosionOne` with the following required parameters (given in order).
+The pattern produced between two velocities can be computed using the function `erosion_one` with the following required parameters (given in order).

 * `img`: image to be analyzed
 * `bgimg`: background image